 Omaha Hi-Lo Poker

 As with regular Omaha poker, the pot is split between a given round’s best high hand and low hand.
-However, since it’s possible to have multiple winners in this poker type (i.e., both players might end up getting similar winning hands), there are no draws or ties allowed.
+However, since it’s possible to have multiple winners in this poker type (i.e., both players might end up getting similar winning hands), no draws or ties are allowed.